 Congratulations to St Catherine’s Catholic College, Singleton recipient of the Highly Commended Award and St Joseph’s Primary School, Laurieton an Encouragement Award.

-In 2019, the community of Mary Help of Christians Primary School, Sawtell, was the recipient of the award for their “Family Art Nights” initiative.
+The community of Mary Help of Christians Primary School, Sawtell, was the recipient of the award for their “Family Art Nights” initiative.

 The school initiated its “Family Art Nights” with a goal of building community by connecting school families with each other, bringing them together by using art and food as a platform for conversation.
 Held in the winter months, the school found that these nights highlighted the value of family and the importance of spending time together, as well as being an avenue for parents to spend one-on-one time with their child.
 When the Nights were first introduced, the school was overwhelmed by the response from its families, with one of the very pleasing features being the participation of many fathers.

-In 2018, the Award recipient was the community of St Philomena's Primary School, Bathurst for "The St Philomena's Student Engagement Project"
+The Award recipient was the community of St Philomena's Primary School, Bathurst for "The St Philomena's Student Engagement Project"

 Based on the philosophy that student engagement is the gateway to learning, in 2018 St Philomena’s developed a whole-school approach to improving student engagement.
 The impact of the project was significant in creating a more settled environment for students, with the majority of parents reporting that they had noticed an improvement in their child’s engagement in their learning.